top of page

 Odd Old Maids Club on the Wold's front porch in Issaquah c.1911 [IHM: 2007.022.061]

 In later life, Mary and Sena lived together (along with dogs, cats, domesticated birds, horses, and chickens) on the family farm.
 Mary, a gardener and known for her cooking prowess.
 Sena training German Shepherds as police dogs.
 Neither ever married or had children.
 The family home was built by their father in 1908 and still stands with its original garden intact – today serving as the Farmhouse School in Gilman Village and the only building in the complex in its original location.
-Sena Park, near the Atlas Apartments on Gilman Boulevard, is situated on land that was part of the Wold’s original 160 acre homestead and was named as a tribute to Sena Wold.
+As a tribute to Sena Wold, Sena Park (near the Atlas Apartments on Gilman Boulevard) is situated on land that was part of the Wold’s original 160 acre homestead and the location of her poultry farm.

 So much for the old boy’s club!